tyler-technologies-oss/maine-app-challenge-lab/IOS/README.md

 Option 2:

-Clone this repository to download the hello world template
+Clone this repository to download the hello world template.

+Under the MAC_APP, open "HelloWorld.xcodeproj, Build and edit the app.

 Instructions on how to clone a repo

 https://stevenpcurtis.medium.com/downloading-repos-from-github-13a017951450

 ### Step 3